ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/Giler2004/bazad1](https://github.com/Giler2004/bazad1) :  ![starts](https://img.shields.io/github/stars/Giler2004/bazad1.svg) ![forks](https://img.shields.io/github/forks/Giler2004/bazad1.svg)

 ## CVE-2018-4150
  An issue was discovered in certain Apple products. iOS before 11.3 is affected. macOS before 10.13.4 is affected. tvOS before 11.3 is affected. watchOS before 4.3 is affected.
-The issue involves the &quot;Kernel&quot; component.
+The issue involves the "Kernel" component.
 It allows attackers to execute arbitrary code in a privileged context or cause a denial of service (memory corruption) via a crafted app.